JudgeZ/EmbedNexus/docs/integration/transcripts/ide/README.md

 Add additional IDE directories as support expands.
 Keep directory names lowercase and hyphenate multiword IDE names (e.g., `jetbrains-gateway`).

+## Client Fixture Provenance

+Golden request/response pairs for the language clients live under `tests/fixtures/<language>/<transport>/`.
+The initial corpus for Python, Node, and Go covers the `stdio`, `http`, and `tls` transports and mirrors the roadmap documented in [`docs/integration/client-plan.md`](../../client-plan.md).
+Keep the fixtures synchronized with that plan and reference it whenever transcripts are regenerated via the `--update-transcripts` guard in the corresponding test suites.

 ## Naming Conventions

 * Store golden transcripts as prettified JSON with deterministic key ordering.